k-capehart/go-salesforce/README.md

   - If batch size is 200, then max is 5000
 - Can optionally allow partial successes by setting allOrNone parameter
     - If true, then successes are still committed to the database even if a record fails
+- Will return an instance of SalesforceResults which contains information on each affected record and whether DML errors were encountered

 ### InsertComposite